HIMNIR/Toy-Store-App/README.md

 JUnit: Unit testing framework for validating the correctness of the code.

 Logging Framework: Utilizes a logging framework to capture and manage system logs for debugging and analysis.

+How to Use

+Clone the repository to your local machine.
+Open the project in your preferred Java development environment (IDE).
+Run the AppManager class to initiate the application.
+Utilize the intuitive GUI to navigate through adding, removing, and viewing toys in the inventory.